harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 Cracking the Database
 `````````````````````

 Using your cracker, find the cleartext passwords for at least 8 usernames, including the password for the root account.
-For each listed user, the cracker must have cracked their password in **60 seconds** or less (assuming single-core on a 2.6GHz Intel Xeon -- we will give you some leeway on Travis and let you go up to 120 seconds).
+For each listed user, the cracker must have cracked their password in **60 seconds** or less (assuming single-core on a 2.6GHz Intel Xeon -- we will give you some leeway on Github Actions and let you go up to 120 seconds).
 This might seem like a tight constraint, but the passwords that some of these users have chosen are truly atrocious.

 .. tip::